scuzzydude/asimov/asimov.md

 If public donations are inefficient, then private donations must be as well.
 In the United States, we give over \$20 billion a year privately to the arts and humanities.
 In 2019, there were 10.46 million kids in poverty in the United States.
 Give that \$20B directly to those children, it works out to \$1,912 per child -- life changing money for a poor family.

 I'm not proposing defunding museums or scaling back their operations but reducing their reliance on private and public funding.
 Genius can pay for itself.
-Museum principals can Scoot their collections, giving the museum perpetual rights as curator, and sell off some scoot as funding is required.
+Museum principals can scoot their collections, giving the museum perpetual rights as curator, and sell off some scoot as funding is required.
 I've read the Metropolitan Museum of Art's Collection is valued at least \$100 Billion, and that contemporary art has an annual appreciation rate of 13.6%.
 That's \$13.6 Billion dollars of appreciation a year for a single museum -- vs \$20 Billion of donations across all museums.

 I'm sure most museum funding is efficient.
 What we see in the media is not.
 Spending \$100K on a lavish gala dinner so that you can book a few of million in donations isn't efficient.
 It is taxpayer subsidized social networking for millionaires and their celebrity friends.
 You want to throw a celebration for the appreciation of art, have a chili cookoff, and the millionaires can stand in line with the plumbers and Uber drivers, and chat up the latest Scoot rumors and tips.
 Museums need to get with it, it's the 21^st^ century, and a party is fine if everybody is included.